 4. Architectural Principles and Hard Constraints for Total Isolation

-- Strict Prohibition of Direct Coupling (Forbidden Coupling): Modules are strictly prohibited from instantiating or executing direct API calls to alternate modules[cite: 11].
-For example, the Navigator search layer does not hold a reference to the Vault; it relies entirely on a zero-trust data flow contract, where required user permission tokens are fetched by the upstream orchestrator and cleanly passed directly into the request payload[cite: 11].
+Modules must not instantiate or execute direct API calls to other modules.
+For example, the Navigator search layer does not maintain a reference to the Vault.
+It operates on a zero-trust data contract, where required user permission tokens are retrieved by the upstream orchestrator and included directly in the request payload.

 5. Conclusion: The AI Assistant Is an Incredible Debating Partner, Not a Blindly Trusted Tool